justicz/ezpack/README.md

 - Support for lots of types

 Misc notes:
-- `nil` is not supported. `nil` slices are encoded as a length 0 slice.
+- `nil` is not supported. `nil` slices are encoded as length 0 slices.

 Maybe one day this project will have real documentation :)